curtmorgan3/quest-bound-docs/docs/characters.md

 2. Navigate to the Characters page
 3. Click "New Character"
 4. Enter a character name
-5. Optionally upload a character portrait
+5. Optionally select an archetype (defaults to "Default" if not selected)
-6. Click "Create"
+6. Optionally upload a character portrait

-The character will be created with:
+7. Click "Create"

-- Its own copy of all attributes from the ruleset (set to default values)
+The character will be created by duplicating from the selected archetype's template:

-- An empty inventory
+- Its own copy of attributes, pages, and windows from the archetype
-- Access to all windows defined in the ruleset
+- Inventory items from the archetype
-- An empty character sheet ready to be customized
+- Archetype scripts run to apply any final adjustments

 ## Character Sheets